 In order for a therapist to be reimbursed by an insurance company and be “in-network”, the therapist enters into a business relationship with the insurance company.
 Insurance plans then require the therapist to complete a treatment plan for each client which could include any of the following: listing multiple diagnoses, describing the presenting problem, listing current symptoms, etc. The insurance company can review all records at their discretion.

 As “out of network” providers, ICFT provides a receipt with only one diagnosis code.
 ICFT is under no obligation to reveal the details of your situation to insurance companies.
-Even if you choose to submit your receipts, because ICFT is out of network, the insurance company is only getting one diagnosis code.
+Even if you choose to submit your receipts, because ICFT is out of network, the insurance company is only getting that one diagnosis code.
 This gives you more control over the mental health record for you and your loved one.

 3. To work with a therapist that was recommended by someone you trust.

 Many clients are referred to ICFT by their physicians, friends, clergy members, and/ or school personnel.
 When someone you trust recommends an “out of network” therapist, you can relax knowing that the quality of your treatment will be what you need.
 There is a confidence that comes from seeing a recommended provider, rather than simply choosing a therapist off of a list of possible providers in your network.

 4. To have a therapist who is sensitive to you, your values, and your beliefs.